Present in UK

 The caterpillars (larvae) of oak processionary moth (OPM) are pests of oak trees (trees in the Quercus genus), and a hazard to human and animal health.
 OPM was first accidentally introduced to England in 2005, and is subject to a government-led programme of survey and control to minimise its population, spread and impacts.

 A public information leaflet covering key facts, identification and control of OPM is available.
-Hard copies can be requested by contacting the OPM team (see 'Contacts' below).
-The following video highlights the dangers of OPM (see also 'The threat to trees', 'The threat to people and animals' and 'Health precautions' sections below).
+Hard copies can be requested by contacting the OPM team (see ‘Contacts‘ below).
+The following YouTube video, published by the Forestry Commission, highlights the dangers of OPM (see also ‘The threat to trees‘, ‘The threat to people and animals‘ and ‘Health precautions‘ sections below).

-Please note FR is not responsible for, nor we endorse, any of the video content which might be suggested by YouTube after this video.
+Please note FR is not responsible for, nor we endorse, any of the video content which might be suggested by YouTube before or after this video.

 OPM is only known to be established in a relatively small geographical area of the country across London and surrounding areas.